-All events requiring a signed contract(s) for entertainment services or goods must be approved by the Office of Student Activities.
-Students and student organization cannot enter into (sign) any contractual obligation on behalf of the University or a recognized student organization.
-Contracts must be reviewed and approved by University Counsel.
+All events requiring a signed contract(s) for entertainment services or goods should be reviewed by the Office of Student Activities.
+Students and student organization cannot enter into (sign) any contractual obligation on behalf of the University.

 The sponsoring organization(s) may require a valid ID cards for admission to an event.